Build a counter Application

 Now that we've confirmed our count value to be zero (0), we would be sending an advance request using the CLI to increase the value of our counter by running the below command:

-The above command sends an advance request with the payload "random_text" to our application, which ignores this payload then proceeds to increase out count value by one (1), if this command is successful and our application process this request graciously, we should get a log similar to what's presented below on the terminal running our application:
+The above process sends an advance request with the payload "increase" to our application, which ignores this payload then proceeds to increase out count value by one (1), if this command is successful and our application process this request graciously, we should get a log similar to what's presented below on the terminal running our application:

 The above logs prove that out application received the advance request, increased our count value, logs the updated count value then finishes that request successfully.